lisalbi/DH-150/README.md

-### Heuristic Evaluation for SellIt
+### Heuristic Evaluation

 Lisa Bi 	<br>
 Digital Humanities 150

 For my project, I will be designing an online resale marketplace with an emphasis on peer-to-peer interaction.
+The tentative title is "Tradepost."
 The audience in mind will be middle-aged women.
 For my heuristic evaluation, I will be evaluating Depop and OfferUp, two popular online resale marketplaces with strong user interaction, but very different approaches toward user experience design.

 ## Depop:<br>
 https://www.depop.com/<br>